Kotlin/KEEP/proposals/KEEP-0455-lateinit-val.md

 according to our open-source code survey.
 They share a common trait: the property is stable after the first assignment.

-However, `lateinit var` does not express this assign-once intent:
-* It allows accidental reassignment, which can lead to bugs.
+However, `lateinit var` does not express this assign-once intent and allows accidental reassignment, which can lead to bugs.
-* Smartcasts are not supported, even though the value is effectively stable after initialization.

 Due to the compilation scheme, `lateinit var` is also limited to non-nullable reference types only.